Ivanhoe1970/BLN_Cypress_Showcase/docs/ARCHITECTURE.md

-System Architecture
+🏗️ SYSTEM ARCHITECTURE
 Emergency Response Automation Suite – Technical Design Documentation

-This document provides a complete technical overview of the Emergency Response Automation Suite, describing the architecture, design rationale, and implementation of the 21 safety-critical automation functions powering the system.
+This document provides a complete technical overview of the Emergency Response Automation Suite, including the architecture, core subsystems, safety logic, and rationale behind the 21 critical functions that power protocol execution, gas safety, timers, device communication, and resolution workflows.

 Table of Contents